Data Set Description

 For each country each, the questions have been translated.
 Multilingual countries employ multilingual questionnaires.
 Country-specific translations and locally accepted terminology have been favored over literal translations.

 The target population of the WageIndicator is the labour force, that is, individuals in paid employment as well as job seekers.
 In addition to workers in formal dependent employment the survey aims to include apprentices, employers, own-account workers, freelancers, workers in family businesses, workers in the informal sector, unemployed workers, job seekers individuals who never had a job, as well as retired workers and housewifes school pupils or students with a job on the side and persons performing voluntary work.

 The WageIndicator data is derived from a volunteer survey, inviting webvisitors to the national WageIndicator websites to complete the web-survey.
 Annually, the websites receive millions of web-visitors.

 Scope of Data Set

 Tijdens, K.G. and P. Osse, WageIndicator continuous web-survey on work and wages.
-Amsterdam: University of Amsterdam/AIAS and Stichting Loonwijzer.Researchers working with the “WageIndicator Survey” are obligated to acknowledge the data base and its documentation within their publications by using this reference.
+Amsterdam: University of Amsterdam/AIAS and Stichting Loonwijzer.Researchers working with the “WageIndicator Survey” are obligated to acknowledge the data base and its documentation within their publications, including the DOI, by using this reference.